There are two main differences between the marketplaces.

 Tag and Kitely also differ in how they count the number of listings.

-Say, for example, you want to buy a dress.
+Say, for example, you want to buy a great dress like these light pink prom dress styles online.
 If you were to go to a regular e-commerce site — such as, say, Amazon — you would go to the page with the dress, and then choose the color you want from the variations that the dress comes in.

 Kitely does the same.
 As a result, there are currently only 15,953 product pages on the Kitely Market — but a total of 32,449 variations.
 And that’s not even counting demos, said Tochner.
 There are thousands of demos on the Kitely Market, he said.